Battle of Kokavil: Background

 The Army has established an encampment in Kokavil to protect the Rupavahini Relay Station and facilities located there.
 The A Company, 3rd (Volunteer) Battalion of the Sri Lanka Sinha Regiment was deployed in Mankulam and Kokavil.
-It had assigned 54 men to Kokavil while the remaining army personal at Kokavil came from the 2nd (Volunteer) Battalion, Vijayabahu Infantry Regiment; Sri Lanka Signals Corps; Sri Lanka Army Service Corps; and the Sri Lanka Army Medical Corps.
+It had assigned 54 men to Kokavil while the remaining army personnel at Kokavil came from the 2nd (Volunteer) Battalion, Vijayabahu Infantry Regiment; Sri Lanka Signals Corps; Sri Lanka Army Service Corps; and the Sri Lanka Army Medical Corps.
 With the detachment at Kokavil under the command of Lieutenant Saliya Aladeniya.
 On June 16 a ceasefire was declared so negotiations can take place.
 Shortly after this sixteen soldiers and an officer, from the detachment left on leave leaving one officer and 53 soldiers at the camp who were reservists from a volunteer battalion.